FRC-2928/FRC-Programmer-Training/docs/SoftwareInstall/vendorSoftware.md

-# Installing Phoenix Software
+# Installing Phoenix Libraries

-The **Cross The Road Electronics** vendor libraries must be installed installed into the `wpilib/20YY` directory.
+The **CTRE Phoenix Framework Installer** is a zip file download that contains files that must be installed into the `wpilib/20YY` directory.
 Here are the [Phoenix Software](https://store.ctr-electronics.com/software/) releases for each platform.

 When you run the Phoenix software installer for Windows it installs the software in the requisit directories.
 For Mac and Linux follow the *Install Phoenix on Mac and Linux* instructions below once you've downloaded the zip file.